-From the File menu, choose New > SmartDesign or in the Design Flow window double-click Create SmartDesign.
-The Create New SmartDesign dialog box opens (see figure below).
+From the File menu, choose New > SmartDesign or in the Design Flow window or double-click Create SmartDesign.
+The Create New SmartDesign dialog box opens.

-Figure 16 · Create New SmartDesign Dialog Box
+Figure 24 · Create New SmartDesign Dialog Box

-2. Enter a component name and click OK.
-The component appears in the Hierarchy tab of the Design Explorer.
-Also, the main window displays the design Canvas.

-Note: The component name must be unique in your project.
+2. Enter a name and click OK.
+The component appears in the Design Hierarchy tab of the Design Explorer.
+NOTE: The component name you choose much be unique in your project